 Skin tags are small, soft, benign growths of skin that commonly appear in areas where skin rubs against skin or clothing.
 The area under the breasts is a prime spot for these growths due to constant friction and moisture.
 Although harmless, skin tags can become irritating, itchy, or unsightly, prompting many to seek removal methods.

 These growths vary in size from a few millimeters to over a centimeter and usually hang off the skin by a thin stalk called a peduncle.
 They are made up of collagen fibers, blood vessels, and skin cells.
-The exact cause behind their formation isn’t fully understood, but friction, genetics, obesity, and hormonal changes often contribute.
+The exact cause behind their formation isn’t fully understood, but friction, genetics, excess weight, and hormonal changes often contribute.

 Under the breasts, skin tags may become more noticeable due to sweat accumulation and tight clothing.
 This can cause discomfort or even minor bleeding if irritated.
 Knowing how to safely address them is essential to avoid infection or scarring.